Energy Performance Certificate (EPC) For Landlords

 What is an Energy Performance Certificate?

-The certificate will give each building a SAP (Standard Assessment Procedure – out of 100 possible) rating, and this will equate to an energy rating from A to G (A is very efficient and G is very inefficient), similar to those already seen on white goods.
-In layman’s terms, the certificate will show the energy efficiency levels of a property.
+An EPC shows the energy efficiency levels of a property, so a prospective tenant is able to help determine and compare the relative financial running costs of renting your property.
+The certificate will give each building a SAP (Standard Assessment Procedure) rating, graded from A to G (A is very efficient and G is very inefficient), similar to those already seen on white goods.

 The EPC is formed by a qualified Energy Assessor making a visit to your rental property and gathering vital information about the property in order to produce the certificate.

-This is an example of what an Energy Performance Certificate (EPC) looks like:
+This is an example of what an EPC looks like:

 Landlords and agents need to have an EPC within seven days or marketing a property or risk getting a penalty from Trading Standards.